NIP omega-categorical structures: the rank 1 case: Preliminaries

 An element $c$ of $M$ is in the definable closure of $A$ if and only if it is fixed by $\aut(M)_A$.
 Similarly, $c$ is in the algebraic closure of $A$ if and only if its orbit under $\aut(M)_A$ is finite.

 We will often consider the algebraic closure evaluated in $M^{eq}$: $\acl^{eq}(a)$.
-This can be though of as containing a name for each equivalence class of $a$ under a $\emptyset$-definable equivalence relation with finitely many classes.
+This can be though of as containing a name for each equivalence class of $a$ under a 0-definable equivalence relation with finitely many classes.
 In particular, a subset $X\subseteq M^n$ is definable over $\acl^{eq}(\emptyset)$ if and only if it has finitely many conjugates under the automorphism group of $M$.
-The strong type of $a$ over $A$ is the type of $a$ over $\acl^{eq}(A)$: two elements have the same strong type over $A$ if they are equivalent for every $A$-definable equivalence relation with finitely many classes.
+If $a$ and $b$ are in $M$, then $a\in \acl(b)$ if and only if $a \in \acl^{eq}(b)$, since the definable subsets of $M^k$ are the same seen in $M$ or in $M^{eq}$.
+The \emph{strong type} of $a$ over $A$ is the type of $a$ over $\acl^{eq}(A)$: two elements have the same strong type over $A$ if they are equivalent for every $A$-definable equivalence relation with finitely many classes.

 Let $A\subseteq M$ be any set of parameters and let $X\subseteq M^k$ be an $A$-definable set.
 We say that $X$ is \emph{transitive} over $A$ if any two elements of $X$ have the same type over $A$.
 Note that since $X$ is $A$-definable, any element of $M^k$ having the same type as a member of $X$ is itself in $X$.
 Thus an $A$-definable set $X$ is transitive over $A$ if and only if $\aut(M)_A$ acts transitively on it.
+This is just another way of saying that $X$ is a complete type over $A$.
 Similarly, we say that the $A$-definable set $X$ is \emph{primitive} over $A$ if the action of $\aut(M)_A$ on $X$ is primitive, or equivalently $X$ does not admit any non-trivial $A$-definable equivalence relation.
 If $A=\emptyset$, then we will usually omit ``over $A$".

-Finally, we say that two structures $M$ and $N$ are \emph{inter-definable} if they have the same universe and the same $0$-definable sets (in all cartesian powers).
+We say that two structures $M$ and $N$ are \emph{inter-definable} if they have the same universe and the same $0$-definable sets (in all cartesian powers).
 Hence $M$ and $N$ are essentially the same structure, but in possibly different languages.
+We say that $M$ and $N$ are \emph{bi-definable} if $M$ is inter-definable with a structure isomorphic to $N$ (or equivalently $N$ is inter-definable with a structure isomorphic to $M$).

 \textbf{Assumption}: Throughout this paper, we work in an $\omega$-categorical structure $M$ in a language $L$.
 That assumption will in general not be recalled, and is implicitly assumed in all statements.